 The Irish never number more than 6% in any Quebec city (Montreal has 5.84%, Sherbrooke has 5.66%, Quebec City has 4.92% and Trois Riviere has 3.76%), but that doesn’t stop La Belle Province from celebrating their Irish heritage.
 Montreal has one of the oldest (and biggest) St. Patrick’s Day parades in North America, while various cities and associations spend a week celebrating the Emerald Isles.

 The Irish are well represented in this province.
 In Regina (15.39%) head over to Ceilidh Surprise, for all things Celtic — can anyone say Tayto Cheese & Onion chips? — or take in a Gaelic football match by watching the Regina Gaels.
-In Saskatoon, where 14.75% of the population is Irish, there are celebrations around St. Patrick’s Day, as well as an Irish Folk Fest, held every August.
+In Saskatoon, where 14.75% of the population is Irish, there are celebrations around St. Patrick’s Day.

 While Aboriginal culture, snow and swans (there is an annual migration of the swans that marks the end of winter) play prominently in the festivals in this territory, the Irish (and those that love the Irish) love to raise a glass or two at one of the local watering holes, particularly at Shenanigans Irish Pub & Grill.